 - Top Tip: Perfect activity to do if rain is expected.

 Explore the famous medieval castle which was a palace and a prison.
 Visit the Crown Jewels and listen to the free yeoman guided tours that start every 30 minutes and last 45 minutes.
 Explore the stories of the Princes in the Tower and Sir Walter Raleigh in the infamous Bloody Tower.
-Don’t forget to download the free family activity trails too or to visit the ravens which guard the tower.
+This is a BRILLIANT day out with lots to do and entertain!

 - Suitable for: 5+